data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-The returned array must have a data type of `bool` (i.e., must be a boolean array).
+The returned array must have a data type of `bool`.

 (function-multiply)=
 ### multiply(x1, x2, /)

 Calculates the product for each element `x1_i` of the input array `x1` with the respective element `x2_i` of the input array `x2`.
-For floating-point arithmetic,

 #### Special Cases

+For floating-point operands,

 -   If either `x1_i` or `x2_i` is `NaN`, the result is `NaN`.
--   If `x1_i` and `x2_i` have the same mathematical sign, the result has a positive mathematical sign.
--   If `x1_i` and `x2_i` have different mathematical signs, the result has a negative mathematical sign.
 -   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is either `+0` or `-0`, the result is `NaN`.
 -   If `x1_i` is either `+0` or `-0` and `x2_i` is either `+infinity` or `-infinity`, the result is `NaN`.
+-   If `x1_i` and `x2_i` have the same mathematical sign, the result has a positive mathematical sign, unless the result is `NaN`.
+If the result is `NaN`, the "sign" of `NaN` is implementation-defined.
+-   If `x1_i` and `x2_i` have different mathematical signs, the result has a negative mathematical sign, unless the result is `NaN`.
+If the result is `NaN`, the "sign" of `NaN` is implementation-defined.
 -   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is either `+infinity` or `-infinity`, the result is a signed infinity with the mathematical sign determined by the rule already stated above.
 -   If `x1_i` is either `+infinity` or `-infinity` and `x2_i` is a nonzero finite number, the result is a signed infinity with the mathematical sign determined by the rule already stated above.
 -   If `x1_i` is a nonzero finite number and `x2_i` is either `+infinity` or `-infinity`, the result is a signed infinity with the mathematical sign determined by the rule already stated above.